-Each swimming trip should have a designated waterfront supervisor who is a certified lifeguard.
+Each swimming trip should have a designated aquatic supervisor.
 The aquatic supervisor cannot be included in staff-to-child ratios.
 The following ratios must be maintained:

 All children 1 to 8 ratio

 Field Trip & Splash Pad Ratios

 All groups taking a field trip, must always have at least two staff present.
 The following ratios must be maintained: